-"Corfo" Production Development Corporation (Corporación de Fomento de la Producción), formed in 1939, a Chilean national organization in charge of promoting Chile's manufacturing productivity and commercial development.

-"CMF" The Chilean Financial Market Commission.
-(La Comisión para el Mercado Financiero), formerly known as the Superintendence of Securities and Insurance (Superintendencia de Valores y Seguros or SVS).

-"cut-off grade" The minimal assay value or chemical amount of some mineral component above which exploitation is economical.

-"dilution" Loss of mineral grade because of contamination with barren material (or waste) incorporated in some exploited ore mineral.

-"exploitation losses" Amounts of ore mineral that have not been extracted in accordance with exploitation designs.

-"fertigation" The process by which plant nutrients are applied to the ground using an irrigation system.

-"geostatistical analysis" Statistical tools applied to mining planning, geology and geochemical data that allow estimation of averages, grades and quantities of mineral resources and reserves.

-"heap leaching" A process whereby minerals are leached from a heap, or pad, of ROM (run of mine) ore by leaching solutions percolating down through the heap and collected from a sloping, impermeable liner below the pad.

-"horizontal layering" Rock mass (stratiform seam) with generally uniform thickness that conform to the sedimentary fields (mineralized and horizontal rock in these cases).

-"hypothetical resources" Mineral resources that have limited geochemical reconnaissance, based mainly on geological data and sample assay values spaced between 500-1000 meters.

-"Indicated Mineral Resource" See "Resources-Indicated Mineral Resource."

-"Inferred Mineral Resource" See "Resources-Inferred Mineral Resource."

-"industrial crops" Refers to crops that require processing after harvest in order to be ready for consumption or sale.
-Tobacco, tea and seed crops are examples of industrial crops.

-"Kriging Method" A technique used to estimate ore reserves, in which the spatial distribution of continuous geophysical variables is estimated using control points where values are known.

-"LIBOR" London Inter Bank Offered Rate.

-"limited reconnaissance" Low or limited level of geological knowledge.

-"Measured Mineral Resource" See "Resources-Measured Mineral Resource."

-"metallurgical treatment" A set of chemical and physical processes applied to the caliche ore and to the salar brines to extract their useful minerals (or metals).

-"ore depth" Depth of the mineral that may be economically exploited.

-"ore type" Main mineral having economic value contained in the caliche ore (sodium nitrate or iodine).

-"ore" A mineral or rock from which a substance having economic value may be extracted.

-"Probable Mineral Reserve" See "Reserves-Probable Mineral Reserve."

-"Proven Mineral Reserve" See "Reserves-Proven Mineral Reserve."

-"Reserves-Probable Mineral Reserve" The economically mineable part of an Indicated Mineral Resource and, in some circumstances, Measured Mineral Resource.
+- "Corfo" Production Development Corporation (Corporación de Fomento de la Producción), formed in 1939, a Chilean national organization in charge of promoting Chile's manufacturing productivity and commercial development. - "CMF" The Chilean Financial Market Commission.
+(La Comisión para el Mercado Financiero), formerly known as the Superintendence of Securities and Insurance (Superintendencia de Valores y Seguros or SVS). - "cut-off grade" The minimal assay value or chemical amount of some mineral component above which exploitation is economical. - "dilution" Loss of mineral grade because of contamination with barren material (or waste) incorporated in some exploited ore mineral. - "exploitation losses" Amounts of ore mineral that have not been extracted in accordance with exploitation designs. - "fertigation" The process by which plant nutrients are applied to the ground using an irrigation system. - "geostatistical analysis" Statistical tools applied to mining planning, geology and geochemical data that allow estimation of averages, grades and quantities of mineral resources and reserves. - "heap leaching" A process whereby minerals are leached from a heap, or pad, of ROM (run of mine) ore by leaching solutions percolating down through the heap and collected from a sloping, impermeable liner below the pad. - "horizontal layering" Rock mass (stratiform seam) with generally uniform thickness that conform to the sedimentary fields (mineralized and horizontal rock in these cases). - "hypothetical resources" Mineral resources that have limited geochemical reconnaissance, based mainly on geological data and sample assay values spaced between 500-1000 meters. - "Indicated Mineral Resource" See "Resources-Indicated Mineral Resource." - "Inferred Mineral Resource" See "Resources-Inferred Mineral Resource." - "industrial crops" Refers to crops that require processing after harvest in order to be ready for consumption or sale.
+Tobacco, tea and seed crops are examples of industrial crops. - "Kriging Method" A technique used to estimate ore reserves, in which the spatial distribution of continuous geophysical variables is estimated using control points where values are known. - "LIBOR" London Inter Bank Offered Rate. - "limited reconnaissance" Low or limited level of geological knowledge. - "Measured Mineral Resource" See "Resources-Measured Mineral Resource." - "metallurgical treatment" A set of chemical and physical processes applied to the caliche ore and to the salar brines to extract their useful minerals (or metals). - "ore depth" Depth of the mineral that may be economically exploited. - "ore type" Main mineral having economic value contained in the caliche ore (sodium nitrate or iodine). - "ore" A mineral or rock from which a substance having economic value may be extracted. - "Probable Mineral Reserve" See "Reserves-Probable Mineral Reserve." - "Proven Mineral Reserve" See "Reserves-Proven Mineral Reserve." - "Reserves-Probable Mineral Reserve" The economically mineable part of an Indicated Mineral Resource and, in some circumstances, Measured Mineral Resource.
 The calculation of the reserves includes diluting of materials and allowances for losses which may occur when the material is mined.
 Appropriate assessments, which may include feasibility studies, have been carried out and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
 These assessments demonstrate at the time of reporting that extraction is reasonably justified.
 A Probable Mineral Reserve has a lower level of confidence than a Proven Mineral Reserve.

+"Reserves-Proven Mineral Reserve" The economically mineable part of a Measured Mineral Resource.
+The calculation of the reserves includes diluting of materials and allowances for losses which may occur when the material is mined.
+Appropriate assessments, which may include feasibility studies, have been carried out and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
+These assessments demonstrate at the time of reporting that extraction is reasonably justified.